krishnaanaril/krishnamohan.dev/mdblog/what-did-i-learn-this-week-2021---03.md

 4. [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz)'s Amazon [wishlist](https://www.amazon.com/hz/wishlist/ls/2A6HM9B19FOPW/), which is a good collection of interesting books.
 Aaron Swartz died on Jan 11 8 years ago.

-5. In physics, the [n-body problem](https://en.wikipedia.org/wiki/N-body_problem) is the problem of predicting the individual motions of a group of celstial objects interacting with each other gravitationally.
+5. In physics, the [n-body problem](https://en.wikipedia.org/wiki/N-body_problem) is the problem of predicting the individual motions of a group of celestial objects interacting with each other gravitationally.
 The [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem) is a special case of n-body problem and there is a famous
 [Chinese novel series](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past) associated with it.

 6. Came to know about [Vitalik Buterin](https://en.wikipedia.org/wiki/Vitalik_Buterin), the founder of [Ethereum](https://en.wikipedia.org/wiki/Ethereum) and his [blog](https://vitalik.ca/general/2020/11/08/concave.html).